5 Provinces of Pakistan – Their Facts and Information

 - A lot of small-scale firms are confined to cotton and woolen production (carpet making, textile, and leather embroidery).

 Gilgit-Baltistan was established in 1948, consisting of a total area of 72,971 km2 (28,174 sq mi).
 It is formerly known as the northern areas of Pakistan.
 It also forms the northern division of the larger Kashmir.
 It is bordered by Khyber Pakhtunkhwa to the west, Afghanistan to the north, Azad Kashmir to the south, China to the east and northeast, and Indian territories Jammu and Kashmir and Ladakh to the south-east.
 Gilgit-Baltistan consists of a total land area of 72,520 square kilometers, with a population of 1.8 million in 2015.
 It is a highly mountainous fifth province of Pakistan.
 In the previous year of 2020, it was declared a province of Pakistan by the current Prime Minister Iman Khan.
-Gilgit-Baltistan is a major place for tourism.
+Gilgit-Baltistan is a major place for tourism in Pakistan.
 Every year, numerous domestic and international tourists visit this region.
 It’s home to the five of the “eight-thousanders” as it consists of fifty high peaks.
 It has 03 divisions and 14 districts.
 Balti, Shina, Wakhi, Burushaski, Khowar, Domaki, Urdu are the languages that are spoken in this region.
 Also get to know about tourism companies in Pakistan.

 Facts about Gilgit-Baltistan